casualcore/casual/README.md

 ### make
 [casual-make](/tools/make/readme.md) is a 'build system' that is easy to use.

-Users deklare their intent (in pure python) and casual-make take care of the rest.
+Users declare their intent (in pure python) and casual-make take care of the rest.

 Easy to implement DSL stuff to fit most needs.